 Docents are vital to the operation of the Lee-Fendall House.
 They are the primary point of contact with our guests and are key in shaping positive visitor experiences.

 We are seeking individuals who are willing to make a minimum commitment of four months of service.
 Docent volunteers are expected to volunteer a minimum of six hours (either one full day or two half-days) each month after an initial training period.
 Docents are also requested to help with museum special events.

-Previous experience is not required . . . only a love of history and a desire to become involved in community service.
+Previous experience and prior subject knowledge is beneficial but not required . . . only a love of history and a desire to become involved in community service.

 The Collections Research Volunteer performs research on specific collections objects at the Lee-Fendall House Museum & Garden in support of its mission of preserving, maintaining, and interpreting the museum and its collection.
 Experience in historical research or art history research is required.

 Collections volunteers may work a flexible schedule, and it is expected that their research duties may take them offsite to other research facilities.
 They may also be able to perform some basic research and write reports from home.
 Expected time commitment is 6-8 hours per month.

 The Lee-Fendall Museum is seeking volunteers to assist with the care and upkeep of its ½ acre garden and grounds.
 The garden is an important part of the museum’s rental, program, and events space.
 Volunteers have the opportunity to work outdoors and care for plants on their own schedule.
 Some prior gardening experience and knowledge is preferred.
 Routine duties include mowing, watering, raking leaves, trimming bushes, and tending flower beds.
 Work is available year round, as snow shoveling is needed during the winter.
 Special work days are scheduled periodically to tackle large projects.

 The museum is also seeking individuals interested in performing a variety of repair and upkeep duties, from routine housekeeping to major facilities projects.

 All volunteers receive the following benefits: